 - Our LC dialect does not directly support recursion.
 A lambda abstraction cannot refer to itself.
 Later in the course, we will show that lambda-notation is so powerful that we can express recursion implicitly using a subtle closed lambda-abstraction that called the Y operator.
 Alonzo Church and his students discovered this operation in the 1930's when they created the lambda-calculus.
-Some of the unit tests that we provide for Assignment 2 (which only includes let as a syntactic abbreviation for an applications of a lambda-abstraction (map), omitting explicit support for recursion. - Later in the course, we will introduce a recursive form of let, which is used in the hand evaluation exercises appearing in the course calendar.
-For clarity the let operations in these exercises should be written as letrec. - A recursive let construction is syntactically evaluated by reducing the right-hand-sides $\mathbf{E_1}$, ..., $\mathbf{E_n}$ to values $\mathbf{V_1}$, ..., $\mathbf{V_n}$ which can be referenced in \mathbf{E} using the corresponding left-hand-side identifiers $\mathbf{x_1}$, ..., $\mathbf{x_n}$.
-If an identifier $\mathbf{x_i}$ appears in \mathbf{E} , it evaluates to the value of \mathbf{Vi} (assuming it is not shadowed by an inner \mathbf{let} also binding $\mathbf{x_i}$).
+Some of the unit tests that we provide for Assignment 2 (which only includes let as a syntactic abbreviation for an applications of a lambda-abstraction [map]) include a definition of Y. - Later in the course, we will introduce a recursive form of let, which is used in the hand evaluation exercises appearing in the course calendar.
+For clarity the let operations in these exercises should be written as letrec. - A recursive let construction is syntactically evaluated by reducing the right-hand-sides $E_1$ , ..., $E_n$ to values $V_1$ , ..., $V_n$ which can be referenced in E using the corresponding left-hand-side identifiers $x_1$ , ..., $x_n$ .
+If an identifier $x_i$ appears in E, it evaluates to the value of $V_i$ (assuming it is not shadowed by an inner let also binding $x_i$ ).
+The key difference between let and letrec is the scope of the local variables $x_1$ , ..., $x_n$ introduced in the construct.
+The scope of variables introduced in a let is simply the body E of the let.
+In a letrec, the scope is the entire letrec.